ignacioureta/interview/README.md

 ## Second task

-The repo should be able to rend a list of Questions and it's answers.
+The repo should be able to read a list of Questions and it's answers.
 The questions, answers and users that should be used are attached in their respective files.

+## Third task

+We changed the styles of the Question and answer, and now we have to render the date and who did the last change in the question. the events are as follows: creation, edition, publish, submission, closing, in that order.
+We also updated the answers and questions jsons AND the mockup